ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 - Additional storage costs are typically a non-issue.

 # Data Storage
-- The both the raw json's and flattened parquet files are stored in a datalake in Google Cloud Storage bucket(GCS)
+- Both the raw json's and flattened parquet files are stored in a [datalake](https://en.wikipedia.org/wiki/Data_lake) in Google Cloud Storage bucket(GCS)

 ![Data Lake](https://github.com/ANelson82/de_zoomcamp_2022_earthquake_capstone/blob/main/images/datalake.png)

 # Airflow Orchestration
 The DAG does the following on a '@daily' schedule:
 - Parameterizes the API endpoint to use the dates passed in by using the [Airflow provided template variables](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html)
-- Uses the [Python requests library](https://requests.readthedocs.io/en/latest/) GET request and returns a API response to be stored in local memory with a variable.
+- Uses the [Python requests library](https://requests.readthedocs.io/en/latest/) GET request and returns an API response to be stored in local memory with a variable.
-- Saves the raw json file to local storage, uploads the blob into the datalake, then deletes the local json file.
+- Saves the raw json file to local storage, uploads the blob into the data lake, then deletes the local json file.
 - Uses Python to parse the nested JSON into list of dictionaries that gets transformed into a [Pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 - Converts the DataFrame into a [parquet file](https://parquet.apache.org/docs/) that gets saved locally.
-- Uploads the parquet into my [Google Cloud Storage](https://cloud.google.com/storage) datalake with the parameterized date as filename.
+- Uploads the parquet into my [Google Cloud Storage](https://cloud.google.com/storage) data lake with the parameterized date as filename.
 - Deletes the locally stored parquet file.
-- Pushes the datalake parquet into a BigQuery Native table using the ['LOAD DATA INTO...'](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-parquet#appending_to_or_overwriting_a_table_with_parquet_data) command.
+- Pushes the data lake parquet into a BigQuery Native table using the ['LOAD DATA INTO...'](https://cloud.google.com/bigquery/docs/loading-data-cloud-storage-parquet#appending_to_or_overwriting_a_table_with_parquet_data) command.
 - Runs the dbt models using ['dbt_run'](https://docs.getdbt.com/reference/commands/run) command with the [BashOperator](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/bash.html).

 ### Airflow DAG
 ![Airflow DAG](https://github.com/ANelson82/de_zoomcamp_2022_earthquake_capstone/blob/main/images/dag_graph.png)

 # dbt Transformation
-- dbt was used to take the `raw_earthquakes` data from BigQuery native table and deduplicate the data using a SQL window function.
+- dbt was used to take the `raw_earthquakes` data from BigQuery native table and deduplicate the data using a [SQL window function](https://en.wikipedia.org/wiki/Window_function_(SQL)).
 - The goal is to have only one record of seismic event using the seismic 'id' column.
-- Requirements indicate that only the latest version of the event based on it's 'properties_updated_datetime' timestamp are needed.
+- Requirements indicate that only the latest version of the event based on its 'properties_updated_datetime' timestamp are needed.
-- It is assumed as the seismic data is reprocessed, this archetecture design will allow analyst to examine the historical changes of a particular seismic event, yet still show the latest version of each event.
+- It is assumed as the seismic data is reprocessed, this architecture design will allow analysts to examine the historical changes of a particular seismic event, yet still show the latest version of each event.

 ```
 select